 You might be thinking, ‘really – this little dog?’
 Yes, this little pup needs an experienced owner who is willing to put effort into early training.
 If you don’t, you risk that he becomes unruly and spoiled, developing something known as ‘small dog syndrome.’
-He still thinks that us mere mortals should bow to him.
+He still thinks that we mere mortals should bow to him.

 Fair but firm training is the best way to train the Peke.
 Use the positive reinforcement training method, and he will learn that if he wants a treat, he needs to earn it.

 It’s also important to socialize him from a young age too.
 His dominant and protective character can make a handful if not taught how to be polite with other humans and animals.
 Expose him to as many other dogs and people as you can to build his confidence.
 Doggy parks are fab for this reason!

 Crate training your Peke is another training aspect that you’ll want to take up.
 He hates to be left alone.
 And if you do it too often, he’ll teach you a lesson by destroying your favorite things.
 Using a crate will not only keep him out of trouble, but research shows that crates go a long way to reduce anxiety.

 The Pekingese enjoys a relatively healthy lifespan of 12 to 14 years.
 But he isn’t the healthiest of dog breeds.
 As mom and dad, it’s your responsibility to do everything you can to take care of him.

 Some of the simplest ways to keep him healthy are to exercise him regularly, feed him high-quality nutrition, and keep up to date with vet check-ups and vaccinations.
 Working with a responsible breeder increases the chances of your Peke being a healthy pup.